EVANnnn1996/PerfBoostSettings/GUIDE.md

 The 2 most common ways to use the keybinds:

-- Have all/most players shown by normally and temporarily hide everyone using "Toggle 0 player render distance" when you need the extra fps or want to be able to see better
+- Have all/most players shown by default and temporarily hide everyone using "Toggle 0 player render distance" when you need the extra fps or want to be able to see better
-- Have all/most players hidden normally by setting a low player render distance and temporarily show everyone using "Toggle show all players" for fights that require it
+- Have all/most players hidden by default using a low player render distance and temporarily show everyone using "Toggle show all players" for fights that require it

 Or can macro these commands if you prefer
 ```